-The first one is HelloChinese, an app that was specifically designed to teach Chinese to beginners in order to help them improve their knowledge lesson after lesson.
+The second one is HelloChinese, an app that was specifically designed to teach Chinese to beginners in order to help them improve their knowledge lesson after lesson.
 Unlike Duolingo, HelloChinese starts its course with a thorough explanation of Chinese pronunciation and pinyin, making sure English speakers understand the main phonetic differences between their mother tongue and Chinese.

 Furthermore, LingoDeer will help you learn how to write Chinese characters while also expanding your vocabulary to reach a conversational level, moreover, the app allows beginners to listen to Chinese native speakers speak in slow motion helping them constantly improve their pronunciation.